Defect Line Coarsening and Refinement in Active Nematics

-Coarsening of a defect network of three-dimensional active turbulence is demonstrated in Fig.~\ref{fig1}, following a quench from a high defect density regime numerically generated by a random director field initial condition.
-This coarsening dynamics shows gradually decreasing defect density, but notably also includes both shrinking \emph{and} expansion of the topological defects (see dynamic changes in Fig.~\ref{fig1}).
-The kinetics of isolated active defect loops can be captured as the competition between the (elastic) line tension and the active propulsion, subjected to the viscous drag of the moving defect.
-We calculate these competing mechanisms for an inplane zero-topological charge loop of radius $r$ as shown in Fig.~\ref{fig:loop}a (i.e. $+1/2$ winding number on the left and $-1/2$ on the right).
-The line tension --- which originates from the effective elastic nature of nematic materials --- can be estimated as $T=\frac{\pi K}{4}\ln\frac{r}{r_\text{min}}$, where $K$ is the single elastic constant, and $r_\text{min}$ is the lower radial bound of the region associated with the defect line~\cite{KlemanM}.
-The viscous drag force on the defect line originates from local rotations of the director field as the defect core moves through the material and can be written as $\Gamma v=\frac{\pi}{4}\gamma_1 v\ln\frac{r}{r_\text{min}}$, where $\gamma_1$is the rotational viscosity and $v$ the velocity of the defect line segment.
-And the active propulsion can be estimated by using self-propulsion velocities $v_0$ for different defect loop segments~\cite{GiomiL_PhilTransRSocA372_2014,BinyshJ_PhysRevLett124_2020}; for the $+1/2$ defect loop section, we take $v_0\approx\frac{|\alpha| r}{4\eta}$, where $\alpha$ is the activity and $\eta$ the effective isotropic viscosity, whereas for the $-1/2$ section we assume no self-propulsion.
-Finally, assuming a radial loop (compare to full numerical calculations in Fig.~\ref{fig:loop}a), all these contributions give a dynamical equation for the active nematic defect loop radius
+Coarsening of a defect network of three-dimensional active turbulence is demonstrated in Fig.~\ref{fig1}, following a quench from a high defect density regime.
+The coarsening dynamics shows gradually decreasing defect density, and notably includes both shrinkage \emph{and} expansion of the length of topological defect loops (Fig.~\ref{fig1}).
+We elucidate such shrinking and expansion dynamics by first considering the kinetics of isolated active defect loops that can be captured as the competition between the (elastic) line tension and the active propulsion.
+For an inplane zero-topological charge loop of radius $r$ as shown in Fig.~\ref{fig:loop}a, the defect line tension can be estimated as $T=\frac{\pi K}{4}\ln\frac{r}{r_\text{min}}$, where $K$ is the single elastic constant proportional to tensorial elastic constant $L$ (see SI), and $r_\text{min}$ is the defect core size~\cite{KlemanM,MerteljA_PhysRevE69_2004}.
+Such defect line also experiences an effective drag force due to local rotations of the director field as it moves through the material and can be estimated as $f_\text{drag}=c_\text{drag} v=\frac{\pi}{4}\gamma_1 v\ln\frac{r}{r_\text{min}}$, where $c_\text{drag}$ is the drag coefficient, $\gamma_1$ the rotational viscosity and $v$ its velocity with respect to the flow of the nematic fluid~\cite{KlemanM}.
+The active self-propulsion flow velocity $v_0$ depends on the director field of different defect loop segments~\cite{GiomiL_PhilTransRSocA372_2014,BinyshJ_PhysRevLett124_2020} and varries from $v_0\approx 0$ for the $-1/2$ section to $v_0\approx\frac{|\alpha| r}{4\eta}$ for the $+1/2$ defect loop section.
+If assuming a circular loop, all these contributions give a dynamical equation for the active nematic defect loop radius